Minority Peer Counselor (MPC)

 - MPCs will work to raise their understanding of differences among students such as those that may be associated with age, gender, sexual orientation, socioeconomic and ethnic/racial background, political or religious affiliation, and disability.
 It is the MPC’s responsibility to develop an ability to work with all students.

-- MPCs should welcome constructive feedback from their colleagues, the Assistant Director for FSYP, their Community Director and professional staff, with the intent of improving work performance.
+- MPCs should welcome constructive feedback from their colleagues, the Program Director, their Community Director and professional staff, with the intent of improving work performance.

 - If MPCs learn of misconduct on the part of another staff member, they should constructively address the situation.
-If such behavior persists or is of a more serious nature, the MPC should notify the Assistant Director for FSYP and Community Director.
+If such behavior persists or is of a more serious nature, the MPC should notify the Program Director and Community Director.

-- MPCs are “students first” and should be responsible for attending to their personal and academic well-being.
-If aspects of the residential peer leadership experience become overwhelming, the staff member in conjunction with the Assistant Director for FSYP and Community Director should consider alternative opportunities.
+- MPCs are “students first” and should be responsible for attending to their personal and academic well being.
+If aspects of the residential peer leadership experience become overwhelming, the staff member in conjunction with the Program Director and Community Director should consider alternative opportunities.

-- If you have any questions about any of these expectations, please speak with the Assistant Director for First and Second Year Programs.
+- If you have any questions about any of these expectations please speak with the Program Director.